Vidalia/moodle-local_prometheus/README.md

 ```

 ## Installation
-The plugin requires Moodle 4.0 or later.
+The plugin requires Moodle 3.9 or later, and PHP 7.4 or later.
+You will also need some way of gathering, storing, and
+using the metrics that the plugin generates.

 There's no special installation steps or instructions, just install it as you would any other plugin

 ### Install from Moodle.org